MHCommunity/mousehunt-improved/docs/fixes.md

 - Removes 'Combine 12 items while crafting' on the ranks page from the ranks that already have it.
 - Fixes the rank underline color for the current rank.
 - Fixes environment names being truncated in the HUD.
-- Fixes the item classification link when viewing an item page.
+- Fixes the 'Classification' link on the item page.
 - Fixes the width of the map link text box.
-- Fixes the 'Classification' link on the item page.
 - Fixes Whisker Woods Rift rage meter font sizes.
 - Fixes the tutorial overlay shadow.
 - Fixes the price being set incorrectly on the first click of the Best price in the Marketplace.
-- Fixes the smash assignment button to go to the correct page.
 - Removes the text clipping from the 'Collectibles' tab text.
 - Fixes issues when directly loading an item page.
 - Fixes the Larry's Gift quantity background color.